meilaleinalainengithub/Looting-Mobs/README.md

 ![Alt text](https://github.com/meilaleinalainengithub/Looting-Mobs/blob/main/pack.png?raw=true "Looting Mobs")

 # Looting Mobs
 ## Slightly OP Minecraft Datapack allowing you to get every possible drop from a mob.
-Whether it's an armor trim from an Elder Guardian or iron from a Zombie, you'll never miss out on any potential drops

 This project is my fourth go on a Minecraft Datapack, therefore not very good, nor efficient.
 This datapack forces mobs to drop all their possible drops at the max amount.
 That means always get 4 blaze rods, or 4 ender pearls, or that armor trim from the elder guardian.
 Everything drops.